MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-add-configure-quickview.md

 ---

 # Add and configure a quick view component on a form
-A main form that displays the details of a record can use a quick view component to display read-only details of a related record (lookup).
+A main form that displays the details of a row can use a quick view component to display read-only details of a related row (lookup).
 The data displayed by the quick view component is defined by the quick view form of the related table.
-When there is no related record, such as a lookup, the quick view component is automatically hidden.
+When there is no related row, such as a lookup, the quick view component is automatically hidden.

 ## Add a quick view component
 You add a quick view component in the same way as you add any other component.
 More information: [Add, configure, move, or delete components on a form](add-move-configure-or-delete-components-on-form.md)